so-groenen/physsm/README.md

-# Crossplatform Physics Simulation Manager written in Python.
+# Physsm: A crossplatform Physics Simulation Manager written in Python.
 ### WORK IN PROGRESS

 The goal of this small package is to handle simulations written in **low-level languages** (C, C++, Fortran, Rust) from a **Python notebook interface**: